 - Egress

-This policy prevents both Ingress and Egress traffic to the namespace’s Pods, unless a more specific rule overrides it.
-You can block incoming or outbound traffic without affecting the other by changing the types listed under spec.policyTypes.
+This policy blocks both Ingress and Egress traffic from the namespace’s Pods, unless a more specific rule overrides it.
+You can block incoming or outbound traffic without affecting the other by changing the types listed under spec.policyTypes

-Besides using networking policies to prevent unwanted traffic flows, Kubernetes has a few other Pod-level capabilities that protect your cluster and applications from vulnerabilities in each other.
+Kubernetes has several other Pod-level capabilities that protect your cluster and applications from vulnerabilities in each other.

 apiVersion: v1